Pizza, Purpose and Passion: Ooni Co-CEO Darina Garland on Women in Pizza and Leadership

 Beyond sustainability and green issues, we think about how Ooni can be a company for good.
 For example, we give 1% of our global annual revenue to social and environmental causes.
 We are privileged to be at the helm of a company and that means we have a responsibility to make the world better.

 It’s all net positive.
 If you're genuinely building a company with purpose and making good decisions for your community and your team, people will stay, they’ll be genuinely connected and invested and we can build things together.
+We were so stoked to become certified for B Corp that is a huge step on a journey to becoming regenerative business.

 Inclusivity is part of that.
 How can we invite more women into the pizza world?
 How will Ooni focus on inclusivity going forward?